On the structure of axial algebras: The non-annihilating graph

 For axial algebras of Jordan type $\eta$ (those with fusion law $\cJ(\eta)$), the above conjecture holds and is Theorem A in \cite{HSS}.
 We note that axial algebras of Jordan type are $1$-closed and their fusion law is Seress.

-While we do not have any examples to the contrary, we cannot prove this claim in full generality.
+While we do not have any examples to the contrary, we cannot prove Conjecture \ref{conj} in full generality.
 We give a partial result, but before that we show that the groups behave well with respect to the finest sum decomposition.

 Before we do so, we make an observation.
 So far we have completely ignored the fusion law $\cF$ for $A$.
 However, if $\Delta(X)$ does have more than one component, then in particular there exists two axes $a,b \in X$ such that $ab=0$.
 So at the very least we must have that $0 \in \cF$.